 Paul W. Adelgren.
 Mr. Adelgren, age 63, has served us a director since August 2003.
 From 1997 to the present, Mr. Adelgren has served as the pastor of Missionary Alliance Church.
 From 1991 to 1997, Mr. Adelgren was pastor of New Life Alliance Church.
 From 1988 to 1991, Mr. Adelgren was a vice president for finance and materials of Williams & Watts, Inc., a logistics management and procurement business located in Fairfield, NJ.
-Prior to Joining Williams & Watts, Mr. Adelgren served in the United States Navy, where he served in a number of capacities, including as the director of the Strategic Submarine Support Department, as an executive officer at the Naval Supply Center and as the director of the Joint Uniform Military Pay System.
+Prior to Joining Williams & Watts, Mr. Adelgren served in the United States Navy for 23 years, where he served in a number of capacities, including as the director of the Strategic Submarine Support Department at SPCC, as the Executive Officer at the Naval Supply Center, Charleston, SC, and as the Director of the Joint Uniform Military Pay System at the Navy Finance Center.
 Mr. Adelgren is also a director of Gladstone Capital Corporation and Gladstone Investment Corporation.
 Mr. Adelgren holds an MBA from Harvard University and a BA from the University of Kansas.

 John H. Outland.
 Mr. Outland, age 60, has served as a director since December 2003.
 From March 2004 to present, he has served as vice president of Genworth Financial.
 From 2002 to March 2004, Mr. Outland served as a managing director for 1789 Capital Advisors, where he provided market and transaction structure analysis and advice on a consulting basis for multifamily commercial mortgage purchase programs.
 From 1999 to 2001, Mr. Outland served as vice president of mortgage-backed securities at Financial Guaranty Insurance Company where he was team leader for bond insurance transactions, responsible for sourcing business, coordinating credit, loan files, due diligence and legal review processes, and negotiating structure and business issues.
-From 1993 to 1999, Mr. Outland was senior vice president for Citicorp Mortgage Securities International, he securitized non-conforming mortgage product.
-From 1989 to 1993, Mr. Outland was vice president of real estate and mortgage finance for Nomura Securities International, new, where he performed due diligence on and negotiated the financing of commercial mortgage packages in preparation for securitization.
+From 1993 to 1999, Mr. Outland was senior vice president for Citicorp Mortgage Securities International, ne, where he securitized non-conforming mortgage product.
+From 1989 to 1993, Mr. Outland was vice president of real estate and mortgage finance for Nomura Securities International, Inc., where he performed due diligence on and negotiated the financing of commercial mortgage packages in preparation for securitization.
 Mr. Outland is also a director of Gladstone Capital Corporation and Gladstone Investment Corporation.
 Mr. Outland holds an MBA from Harvard Business School and a bachelor's degree in Chemical Engineering from Georgia Institute of Technology.